 Click for tips for finding an affordable hotel in New York City during the holiday season.

 Thanksgiving in New York City

-If you’re coming in from out of town, I recommend considering to splurge for 1 day for a hotel along the route where you’ll be able to see the floats from the comfort of your hotel room.
+If you’re coming in from out of town, I recommend considering to splurge for one night for a hotel along the route where you’ll be able to see the floats from the comfort of your hotel room.

 The best way to see the floats from the Macy’s Thanksgiving Day Parade

 The night before the Macy’s Thanksgiving Day parade, you can watch the balloons being blown up for free between 3pm and 10pm.
 If you head to Central Park West between 77th street and 81st street, you’ll see all the balloons that you’ll see the next morning.
 It’s really magical and the earlier you go, the more they grow.
 It’s an incredible sight and I would recommend it over the Macy’s Thanksgiving Day Parade even!

 For Thanksgiving dinner, you’ll find some restaurants open, but you’ll need to make reservations ahead of time.
 Expect most places closed after the morning.